clkk/hbase-spark-split-scan/README.md

 # hbase-spark-split-scan
-Split the Scan by batch count for big range queries scans
+Split the Scan by batch count for big range scans